-DESCRIPTION OF DAMAGE: SOME COPIES OF SLIGHTLY DINGED CORNERS.
-ONE HAS BENT PAGES.
-(SEE IMAGES) OTHERWISE JUST FINE.
+DESCRIPTION OF DAMAGE: COVER SLIGHTLY DAMAGED.
+OTHERWISE JUST FINE.

 A Taste of Russia is the definitive modern cookbook on Russian cuisine, layering superbly researched recipes with informative essays on the dishes' rich historical and cultural context.
 With over 200 recipes on everything from borshch to blini, from Salmon Coulibiac to Beef Stew with Rum, from Marinated Mushrooms to Walnut-honey Filled Pies, A Taste of Russia shows off the best that Russian cooking has to offer.